vitaliykreminskiy/vitaliykreminskiy/README.md

-⚡ Fun fact: **The probability of a blue lobster existing is widely touted as being one in two million** Bright blue lobsters are so-coloured because of a genetic abnormality that causes them to produce more of a certain protein than others
+⚡ Fun fact: **The unicorn is the national animal of Scotland**.
+It was apparently chosen because of its connection with dominance and chivalry as well as purity and innocence in Celtic mythology